cs-fullstack-2019-fall/javascript-earlybasic-weekly-rjrobins16/README.md

 # javaScript-earlybasic-weekly

 ## Weekly Project (Total 10 points)
-Create a program that will give a user the option to count by printing in the console or add/subtract two numbers.
+Using Sublime, create a program that will give a user the option to count by printing in the console or add/subtract two numbers.
 Continue doing this until they enter 'q'.

 ### Phase 1